On the benefits of self-taught learning for brain decoding: Material Methods

 The HCP dataset was used to compare the performance of the models for the task of decoding on a homogeneous dataset (\textit{i.e.} from a single study).
 We studied the impact of two factors on the classification: sample size and number of target classes.
 For sample size, subsets of the global HCP dataset were created with different number of subjects: N=50, 100 and 200.
 Each smaller subset being a subset of the immediately larger one. {To create these subsets, we first split the global HCP test dataset into 5 folds, with different subjects in each fold.
 In each of these 5 folds, we randomly sampled $200/5 = 40$ subjects and obtained 5 sub-folds that together composed the smaller subset of 200 subjects.
 This process was repeated for subsamples N=100 and 50 by sampling from their superset.
 This insured that the 5 models trained on different combinations of the 4 folds of a smaller subset could be tested on the remaining fold of the global test dataset with no overlap between the training and test data.
 The process is illustrated in Fig.~\mbox{\ref{fig:fig3}(a)}.}

+{In the end, we obtained 4 datasets with respectively N=50, 100 and 200 subjects in addition to the global dataset with all subjects (N=393).
+These datasets respectively contained 1150, 2300, 4590 and 9017 statistic maps in the test subset and 1150, 2300, 4591 and 9053 in the validation subset (note: some contrasts were missing for part of subjects).
+Since we use a 5-fold validation scheme, the models were trained on approximately $80\%$ of the statistic maps in the corresponding subset (\textit{i.e.} validation for hyperparameter optimization and test for performance evaluation).}

 Three types of classification were investigated.
 First, the `contrast classification' which consisted in identifying the contrast associated with a statistic map (23 different contrasts).
 Second, the `task classification' which consisted in identifying the task associated with a statistic map (7 different tasks, with multiple contrasts per task).
 Third, the `one contrast task classification'.
 This time, we selected a single contrast per task and classified the tasks (7 different tasks, with one contrast per task).
-The selected contrasts were `2BKPLACE', `FACES', `PUNISH', `REL', `RH', `STORY' and `TOM' respectively for the tasks `WM', `EMOTION', `GAMBLING', `RELATIONAL', `MOTOR', `LANGUAGE', 'SOCIAL'. {The dataset used for this third type of classification was thus smaller than the others (only one map per task per subject)}.
+The selected contrasts were `2-back places', `faces', `punish', `relational', `right hand', `story' and `tom' respectively for the tasks `Working Memory', `Emotion', `Gambling', `Relational', `Motor', `Language', 'Social'. {We selected these contrasts similarly to what was done in} \cite{wang_decoding_2020} {in which the HCP dataset was used in a decoding model.
+For each task, the contrast that showed a greater association with the task had priority over the other (for instance, `punish’ for the `Gambling’ task).
+For `Working Memory’ and `Motor’ tasks, which contained more than one task condition, they randomly chose one (`2-back body' for Working Memory and `right hand' for Motor).} {The dataset used for this third type of classification was thus smaller than the others (only one map per task per subject)}. {For this classification task, the number of statistic maps was respectively 300, 598, 1198 and 2355 for N=50, 100, 200 and for the global dataset.}